Therapy for IVF, Fertility Issues, Miscarriage & Infertility. Specialist Support for Women. Online, UK Wide.

 Please note, I am also listed as an approved therapist on the Miscarriage Association Counsellors Directory.

-The infertility and fertility journey is often described as a rollercoaster because its one of the most emotionally difficult and gruelling experiences a woman can face.
+The infertility and fertility journey is often described as a rollercoaster - and for good reason.
+It's one of the most emotionally difficult and gruelling experiences a woman can face.
 It can affect every part of life - your sense of identity, your relationships, your confidence, your mental health, and your hopes for the future.

 I explore this further in my article on the hidden emotional weight of IVF, which many women say captures the emotional intensity of treatment in a way they haven’t seen elsewhere.